GGC-SD/STaRS-Web-penguins/pengiunsREADME.md

 Anthony Morariu - Lead Programmer, Documentation Lead 💻🤡

+Information Technology major with a concentration in Software Development.
+I've been programming since highschool and have experience with multiple language with an interest in Machine Learning, Game Development, and automation of tasks.

 Ruth Whitehouse - UI/UX Designer, Data Modeler :wine_glass: :coffee:

 Joel Garcia - Project Manager, Secondary Programmer 🎸 🍗 👓

 I am a Software developer with a focus in data science, robotics, and ReactJs.
 I am currently a senior who has been programming for 2 years.
 I hope to get a job in either web development or working with robotics and back-end development.

 Juan Juarez - Client Liaison, Testing Lead, UI / UX Designer